 In the old days, the heart was thought to be the seat of emotions, where noble and gentle traits such as kindness and compassion were stemming from.
 Ancient philosophers and scientists such as Aristotle and the Roman physician Galen considered the heart as the seat of thought, emotion, passion and reason.

-Language is slow to adapt to scientific knowledge, so whenever a person suggest you to “listen to your heart” it basically means that you should try to listen to your feelings and emotions (that the ancient believed to stem from the heart), instead of using reason and logic of the intellect.
+Language is slow to adapt to scientific knowledge, so whenever a person tells you to “listen to your heart” it basically means that you should try to listen to your feelings and emotions (that the ancient believed to stem from the heart), instead of using reason and logic of the intellect.
 It also means that you should try to become aware of your feelings and trust them as inner guidance that ushers you through life, rather than trying to suppress this stream of inner wisdom.

 When I was younger, I misunderstood the concept of listening to the heart as becoming overly emotional or sensitive, hence suppressing any logic and reason, allowing panic and animalistic behavior to take over.
 This is not what “thinking with the heart” is all about, quite the contrary.
 It has nothing to do with panicking, becoming unreasonable or irrational and the like.
-Instead, it is all about calmness, inner peace and the tapping into the “universal wisdom” that is located within each and every one of us, allowing it to guide you through life.
+Instead, it is all about calmness, inner peace, and the tapping into the “universal wisdom” that is located within each and every one of us, allowing it to guide you through life.

 Since the very beginning of adolescence, we have become accustomed of finalizing a decision by using the rational tools our brain provides, namely logic, reason and rationality – especially when it’s a life-changing decision that needs to be made.
 But not every rational and calculated decision fits your needs.
 And not every decision that is based on logic has taken the importance of your personal wellbeing and happiness into account.
 Au contraire, logic and reason can fool you into believing that a given decision is the best for you, leaving your heart outvoted behind.
 Just imagine the severe consequences for a person that changes jobs in order to increase his salary (rational and logic thinking), when his heart clearly knows that it will require him to leave his beloved family, go abroad and work overtime daily.
 The heart doesn’t care about money, luxury and the collection of tangibles.
 But it cares a lot about your (and your family’s) well-being, happiness and your personal/spiritual development.